ZhengRui/1click_oversea/README.md

       --headless            Run browser in headless mode
-      --dump_to DUMP_TO     Output file location (if set, will also print) --wait_for WAIT_FOR   Delay before returning HTML in seconds (default: 10)
+      --dump_to DUMP_TO     Output file location (if set, will also print) --wait_for WAIT_FOR   Delay before returning HTML in seconds (default: 10) --translate           Translate product data to English
+      --translated_output TRANSLATED_OUTPUT
+                            Output file for translated data (defaults to [original_filename]_translated.json if not specified)
     ```

    a.
 The first time you run the script, use it in headful mode (without `--headless` flag) to sign in to 1688.com: